 Not having to battle oil prices puts truckers and other freight providers on track to better operations.
 Being able to accurately anticipate electric vehicle costs will trickle down into everything from haulage rates to margins.
 Profitability will improve thanks to the return of competitive cost structures, made possible by independence from traditional fuel.

-Autonomous vehicles are coming
+Autonomous Vehicles are Coming

 With a massive trucker shortage, demand for autonomous trucking is growing.
 But before we can put a driverless truck on the road with any sort of reliability, that vehicle needs a way to keep itself powered.
 Electricity is the answer.